 In the Waiting Line – Zero 7

-Tackling the issue of depression with beautiful instrumentation and metaphorical lyrics, this hazy and moody track can be heard during a scene in the 2004 film Garden State when protagonist Andrew experiences a high like never before while experimenting at a party.
+Tackling the issue of depression with beautiful instrumentation and metaphorical lyrics, this hazy and moody track can be heard during a scene when protagonist Andrew experiences a high like never before while experimenting at a party.
 The song also appears on Zero 7’s 2001 album Simple Things.

 New Slang – The Shins

 “You gotta listen to this song.
 It’ll change your life.”
-Alternative rock band, The Shins, scored a couple of different placements for their songs in the 2004 indie film Garden State.
-‘New Slang’ can be heard through headphones when protagonist Andrew (played by Zach Braff) is convinced by his love interest Sam (played by Natalie Portman) to listen to this Shins tune while they are waiting in a doctor’s office.
+Alternative rock band, The Shins, scored a couple of different placements for their songs in this indie film.
+‘New Slang’ can be heard through headphones when protagonist Andrew is convinced by his love interest Sam (played by Natalie Portman) to listen to this Shins tune while they are waiting in a doctor’s office.

 I Just Don’t Think I’ll Ever Get Over You – Colin Hay

-Part of Zach Braff’s storyline in his self-directed film Garden State involves him getting to know the mysterious, quirky Sam played by Natalie Portman.
-Colin Hay’s ‘I Just Don’t Think I’ll Ever Get Over You’ plays in one scene as Zach’s character Andrew makes his way home from Sam’s house.
+Part of Zach Braff’s storyline in his self-directed film involves him getting to know the mysterious, quirky Sam played by Natalie Portman.
+Colin Hay’s ‘I Just Don’t Think I’ll Ever Get Over You’ plays in one scene as Andrew makes his way home from Sam’s house.
 Hays wrote the tune after a long bout with alcoholism that cost him his marriage.

 Related: Check out this list of regret songs.